florisporro/live-HTML5-graphics/README.md

 That should install all the dependencies.

-Change your CasparCG server templates folder in the configuration file so you can display the graphics_render.html file.
+You need to change your CasparCG server templates folder in the CasparCG Server configuration file so you can display the graphics_render.html file.
 Mine looks like this:

 ```
 <template-path>C:\STREAMING\CasparCG\live-HTML5-graphics</template-path>
 ```

+Rename data_example.json to data.json.

-Start the Node server with:
+Now start the Node server with:

 ```
 node server.js